wangeditor-team/wangeditor-usage-doc-en/docs/pages/12-I18N/README.md

 ## Using I18next

 You can use `editor.config.lang` to set I18n before editor create.
-Currently, we provide 'zh-CN'(Chinese) and 'en'(English) two ways.
+Currently,  we only provide two translations:'zh-CN' (Simplified Chinese) and'en' (English).

 ```
 const E = window.wangEditor